Baqend/guide/src/index.md

 ### onInsert and onUpdate

 If you need complex logic or your validation depends on other objects use the onUpdate and/or onInsert handler.
-The handlers scope as well as the second argument is the object which is inserted or updated.
+The handler's this object as well as the second argument are the object which is inserted or updated.
 All attributes can be read and manipulated through normal property access.
-The requesting user can be attained through `db.User.me`.
+The requesting user can be retrieved through `db.User.me`.
-Inside the Baqend Code the user is an unresolved object just like all other referenced objects.
+Inside Baqend Code the user is an unresolved object just like all other referenced objects.
 If you need to read or manipulate attributes, `.load()` the user first.
-For example we need to sort the users according to their total working time on finished tasks.
-To do that we maintain an attribute on the user object.
+Consider for example the case of maintaining the total time spent on a todo in a dedicated field (e.g. for sorting):

 ```js
 exports.onUpdate = function(db, obj) {